7 Year Bitch: Break-up

-In early 1997, the band began recording material for what was to be their fourth album.
-The band moved from Seattle to California, Elizabeth Davis and Valerie Agnew to San Francisco, and Selene Vigil to Los Angeles.
-With the recent departure of their guitarist, Roisin Dunne and the geographical separation between bandmates, Seven Year Bitch's career came to a close after a final tour with San Francisco's Lost Goat.
+In 1997, the band began recording material for what was to be their fourth album.
+The band moved from Seattle to California, Davis and Agnew to San Francisco, and Vigil to Los Angeles.
+With the recent departure of Dunne and the geographical separation between bandmates, they disbanded after a final tour with Lost Goat.
 The break-up was, fittingly, seven years after their formation, mirroring the popular belief of the "seven-year itch".

 Aftermath

-Following the break-up of 7 Year Bitch, bassist Elizabeth Davis joined the San Francisco-based band Clone, with whom she performed until 2003.
-In 2005, she helped to form the band Von Iva.
-Guitarist Lisa Fay Beatty became involved with filmography, played for the band Smoochknob, and held a solo act called Elfay.
-She went on to open show for the band Sleepytime Gorilla Museum.
-Vocalist Selene Vigil formed a gothic/psychedelic-influenced band by the name of Cistine in 2000.
-She later released the solo album That Was Then in 2010, followed by Tough Dance in 2017.
-Roisin Dunne joined the band The Last Goodbye in 2006.
+Davis joined the band Clone, with whom she performed until 2003.
+In 2005, she co-founded the band Von Iva, which have since broken up.
+Beatty became involved with filmography, played for the band Smoochknob, and held a solo act called Elfay.
+She opened for the band Sleepytime Gorilla Museum.
+Vigil formed the gothic psychedelic band Cistine in 2000.
+She later released her debut solo album That Was Then in 2010, followed by Tough Dance in 2017.
+Dunne joined the band The Last Goodbye in 2006.